Course meetings: Fr 11:00-11:50 (via BBCollaborate, in the “Course room” at the Canvas site)

 - Students will be able to describe and compare different teaching practices and methods for motivating students.

-Course grade will be based on class participation (40%) and four homework assignments (60%).
+Course grade will be based on class participation (70%) and two homework assignments (30%).

-The homework assignments will include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, and writing a short essay on motivating and demotivating learning experiences they have had.
+The homework assignments may include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, or writing a short essay on motivating and demotivating learning experiences they have had.

 The class participation grade will be based on participation in each session, scored according to the following rubric: